open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 the Batcher has access to the complete set of labels when performing its task.

-In this design, reducing dimensions for export is the responsibility of the Batcher.
-As a consequence, the cost and complexity of dimensionality reduction affect only the collection pass.
+In this design, changing LabelSet dimensions for export is the responsibility of the Batcher.
+As a consequence, the cost and complexity of changing dimensions affect only the collection pass.
 As a secondary benefit, this ensures a relatively simple code path for entering metric updates into the Meter implementation.

 #### Alternatives considered